How HPE is transforming the customer experience with near real-time insights

-Dutton turned to the Lightbend Fast Data Platform for the elasticity and resilient self healing required to deliver big data at speed.
+Dutton turned to the Lightbend Platform for the elasticity and resilient self healing required to deliver big data at speed.

 “I have been working with Lightbend since 2014 and knew they could deliver on the elasticity and resilience we required,” shares Dutton.
-“When they packaged their Reactive stack with Apache Kafka, Apache Spark, and a multitude of other technologies into a de facto Fast Data distribution, it made good business sense to use their platform for the next generation of InfoSight.”
+“When they packaged their Reactive stack with Apache Kafka, Apache Spark, and a multitude of other technologies into a de facto streaming data distribution, it made good business sense to use their platform for the next generation of InfoSight.”

-A BRIEF LOOK INSIDE HPE INFOSIGHT, POWERED BY LIGHTBEND FAST DATA PLATFORM
+A BRIEF LOOK INSIDE HPE INFOSIGHT, POWERED BY LIGHTBEND PLATFORM

-Lightbend Fast Data Platform provides HPE InfoSight with a complete streaming, Fast Data architecture, including Lightbend Reactive Platform for microservices, multiple streaming engines, and Lightbend Enterprise Suite for cluster management, monitoring, and security.
+Lightbend Platform provides HPE InfoSight with a complete streaming, fast data architecture, including support for microservices, multiple streaming engines, and an end-to-end console for cluster management, monitoring, and security.
 To ensure system responsiveness and developer happiness, HPE InfoSight benefits from on-site and direct portal access to Lightbend experts and 24/7 production support.